E3 STEM

 Drone Construction, Modification and Flight 3005 + Advanced Drone Construction 3050

-As the uses of drones continues to grow in society, this course will allow students to create and design their own drones through the use of our International Fabrication Lab and E3STEM program.
+As the uses of drones continue to grow in society, this course will allow students to create and design their own drones through the use of our International Fabrication Lab and E3STEM program.
 The Advanced Drone Construction course builds on the skills developed in Drone Construction.
-This class will focus on building, modifying and flying brushless motored drones which are modified through student coding.
-Students will go beyond simply flying drones, learning the open filmware built into the drone, allowing for modifications through coding.
+This class will focus on building, modifying, and flying brushless motored drones which are modified through student coding.
+Students will go beyond simply flying drones, learning the open firmware built into the drone, allowing for modifications through coding.

 Mobile Apps Development F-3660, W-3661, S-3662